dortania/OpenCore-Post-Install/usb/manual/ssdt.md

 ![](../../images/post-install/usb-md/usb-map-ssdt-table-lenght.png)

 The unmodified, original ACPI table has a lenght of `2835`, this is going to be useful later in the guide, when we're going to tell OpenCore to avoid loading that table in favour of the new one we're going to modify.

+## Adding the method to the original SSDT

 Let's start by adding the `GENG` method that can be found in MaciASL's Patch menu or this [link](https://github.com/1alessandro1/OpenCore-Post-Install/blob/master/extra-files/UsbConnectorTypePatch.txt) copy all those lines present in the .txt to the clipboard.